Components

 You must immediately notify QRIDA if there is a change to the scope of the project.
 Contact us here.

-Grant funding is not guaranteed at any stage of the application process and applications will be assessed on a competitive basis.
+A rebate is not guaranteed at any stage of the application process and applications will be assessed on a competitive basis.

 In-kind contributions may be offered in addition to the 50 per cent cash contribution to the project.